GluuFederation/docs-ce-prod/docs/source/authn-guide/inbound-saml-passport.md

 1. In `type`, choose "saml"

 1. Optionally, supply a `logo path` for this provider.
-Check this [section](./passport.md#about-logo-images) of the introductory page to learn more.
+Check this [section](./passport.md#about-logo-images) of the introductory page to learn more

 1. Check `Is enabled` (unless there is a reason to leave this provider integration temporarily disabled)